nilforooshan/nilforooshan.github.io/README.md

 I do research on the statistical and computational aspects of the genetic/genomic evaluation of dairy cattle in New Zealand.

 Contact:
+> Postal address: LIC, Private Bag 3016, Hamilton 3240, New Zealand
-> Private Bag 3016 (Cnr Ruakura & Morrinsville Roads, Newstead)
+> Physical address: LIC, Cnr Ruakura & Morrinsville Rd., Newstead, Hamilton 3286
-> Hamilton 3240
-> New Zealand
 > Email: [hgenman@gmail.com](mailto:hgenman@gmail.com)

 ---